THI-CSI/decentralized_iam_battery_data/cloud/docs/api.md

 #### Description

 A health check to see if the API is up and running.
+Also returns the cloud public key as `publicKeyMultibase`.

 ---